Dhrub Thakur | Company Secretary – Head Legal Compliance | Maier+Vidorno

 For a review of all the basic market entry options for India please read our very popular article sales in India – what is my best India market-entry strategy?

 In this article we will focus on the market entry options available to foreign companies who want to set up their own business in India.
 We take you through each option to enable you to have basic understanding and to take appropriate decision regarding entry route in India.

-Foreign Companies are allowed India market entry, as entities, in the following ways:
+Foreign Companies are allowed India market entry in the following ways:

 - Setting up of a Branch office

 - Setting up of a Project office